-The opera organization sent singers into classrooms, libraries and other public venues to give people a taste of what they could expect if they bought tickets to its performances.
-The outreach seems to have worked.
+Livermore Valley Opera has been working to spread the word, sending singers into classrooms, libraries and other public venues to give people a taste of what they can expect if they buy a ticket to its performances.
+The outreach seems to be working.

 LVO has been presenting operas with professional musicians, stage directors, principal singers and designers since it began in 1992, performing first at Livermore High School.
 Volunteers serve as board members, chorus, stage crew and set builders.